Linaro/lava/doc/v2/multinode.rst

 Each call to :ref:`lava_send`, :ref:`lava_sync`, :ref:`lava_wait` or
 :ref:`lava_wait_all` will generate a :term:`test case` with a ``multinode-`` prefix in the current :term:`test suite` of the results for this test job.
-If the synchronisation completes within the timeout, the result will be a ``pass``.
-If the attempt to synchronise times out, the result will be a ``fail``.
+If the synchronization completes within the timeout, the result will be a ``pass``.
+If the attempt to synchronize times out, the result will be a ``fail``.

 For example: